RealFlow/iOSCalendar/README.md

 - [x] Tap & pan gesture

 - Issues
-- [ ] Collapse/Expand button has a minor not desireable translation while rotating (iPhone only)
+- [ ] Collapse/Expand button has a minor not desirable translation while rotating (iPhone only)